davidmeredith/devsGuidebook/devGuidebook.md

 - Trait composition and implementing multiple traits - see `Product`.
 - Extension Trait to augment existing types - see `StringExt`.
 - Generic functions and trait bounds - see `filter_items`.
+- Trait objects and dynamic dispatch is not shown, this is covered in the section Ad-hoc Polymorphism and Type-Classes.

 ```Rust
 // Rust Parametric Polymorphism